doraicharan/PythonPractice/README.md

 # PythonPractice
-This repo contains miscelleneous files of my python practice
+This repo contains miscellaneous files of my python practice
+1. Hyperbola and locus